LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Rebuild: Build Error

-After you update to `Loop 3.6.0`, the Create Certificates Action is incorporated into the Build Action.
+The Create Certificates Action is incorporated into the Build Action.
 So for rebuilders, if you completed the manual sync and added the new variable, you should not get an error when building.

 > Caveat - your Apple Developer account must be in good standing with a valid credit card attached and all agreements signed.